Do Not Hire the Wrong Contractor – Hire a Certified Contractor

 To have a successful replacement roofing project and to make sure you are hiring a certified contractor there are action steps and questions you must ask each contractor that will bid on your project.
 Here are a few tips to ensure that you will get the right job at the right price.

 - Allow yourself at least 1 hour to meet with and qualify a certified contractor before you award the project.

 - Make sure the contractor is operating out of a permanent place of business.

-- Make sure the contractor can provide you with references of recent projects they have completed.
+- Make sure the contractor can provide you with references for recent projects they have completed.

-- Do not hire a certified contractor if they are not members of their industry trade organization or certified by the product manufacture.
+- Do not hire a certified contractor if they are not members of their industry trade organization or certified by the product manufacturer.

 Hire a Certified Contractor

 No homeowner should have to pay for damage to the inside of their home because of a poorly installed roof, that will allow water to penetrate to the interior and lead to damaged drywall, wet carpet, and possible mold issues.